What is it?

 server '10.0.1.13', :logger, :dns, :security, :monitoring, no_release: true, hostname: "master"

-• :app, :web and :db are standard Capistrano roles for Rails application,
+are standard Capistrano roles for Rails application,- additional roles present here are

-• Similarly :primary and :no_release are standard Capistrano host options, but
+are standard Capistrano host options, but :hostname

-• :hostname is custom option used to set target host hostname and DNS.
+is custom option used to set target host hostname and DNS.

 Capistrano roles one-to-one correspond to roles on Chef side.
 This allows skip additional configuration.